What is unique about

 We provide a developmentally appropriate, well-rounded, robust curriculum in Writing, Reading, Math, and Science. *See specific program curriculum references.

-Our Agriculture, Art, and Outdoor Education programs are our own unique design, professionally constructed and lead by experts in their fields of study: our program teachers!
+Our Agriculture, Art, and Outdoor Education programs are our own unique design, professionally constructed and lead by experts in their fields of study: our Specials Program teachers!

 *With these practices in place, WE are on our way to STEAM certification as a school >>>